VdanielVPL/RMBG/README.md

 2. **Run the Installer**:
    - Double-click the downloaded `.exe` file to install the application.
-   - After installation, the application is ready to use.
+   - After installation and ensuring that the prerequisites are met, the application is ready to use.

 ## 📝 Prerequisites